Kevinmotanya/Clicky-Game/README.md

 This is a memory game with React.
 This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.

-### Instructions
+### How To

-1. Check out the [example solution](https://clicky-game.netlify.com/) and study the app's basic functionality.
+1. Check out this [example solution](https://clicky-game.netlify.com/) to better understand the app's basic functionality.

 2. Create a new React application using [Create React App](https://github.com/facebookincubator/create-react-app).